 Is it time for a change?

 There are many types of acoustic guitar strings that you can choose from, so it can be difficult to know which ones are the best.
-While there is no clear-cut answer and it is subjective, some acoustic guitar strings definitely stand out from the crowd.
+While there is no clear-cut answer and it is subjective, some sets of strings definitely stand out from the crowd.

-Below we’ll list our picks of the best acoustic guitar strings of 2018.
+Below we’ll list our picks of the best acoustic guitar strings on the market now.

 Types of Materials in the Best Acoustic Guitar Strings

-Before choosing the best acoustic guitar strings, it is best to know a little bit about acoustic guitar string materials and types.
+Before choosing the best acoustic guitar strings, it is best to know a little bit about string materials and types.

 In general, most acoustic guitar strings are composed of copper-based alloys.
 Electric guitar strings, on the other hand, usually use nickel and steel materials.